React SPA hosting

 Q:Why is my React app showing a white screen after deploy?

-Most white-screen issues come from incorrect asset paths.
-For Vite, confirm base is correct for your deployment target.
-For older CRA projects, review homepage and make sure the uploaded folder contains the generated assets.
+Most white-screen issues come from incorrect asset paths or missing bundles.
+For Vite, confirm base is correct for the deployment target.
+For CRA, review homepage and make sure the uploaded folder contains the generated assets.

 Q:Do I need to configure nginx or redirects manually?